ugenloc/ugenloc/README.md

 - 🔭 I’m currently working on ...
 Web3 Applications
 - 🌱 I’m currently learning ...
 Tensorflow
 - 👯 I’m looking to collaborate on ...
-Machine Learning And Deep Learning Project
+Machine Learning And Deep Learning Projects
 - 🤔 I’m looking for help with ...
 Starting And Scaling A Software Company
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ... ugenloc@quantmodel.ai